PTAHume/MyNewRoBoFriend/README.md

 * Enter a command and press the enter key
 * Start by placing the robo toy on the table

-Example PLACE Command syntaxt:
+Example PLACE Command syntax:
 ```sh
 PLACE X Y ORIENTATION
 ```

-Where X is the horiontal location that must be between 0 and 5
+Where X is the horizontal location that must be between 0 and 5
 Where Y is the vertical location that must be between 0 and 5
 Where ORIENTATION must be either: